 Symptoms may start or stop suddenly.
 This is because atrial fibrillation may stop or start on its own.

 The health care provider may hear a fast heartbeat while listening to your heart with a stethoscope.
 Your pulse may feel fast, uneven, or both.

-If your abnormal heart rhythm comes and goes, you may need to wear a special monitor that records the heart's rhythms to help diagnose atrial fibrillation.
+If your abnormal heart rhythm comes and goes, you may need to wear a special monitor to diagnose the problem.
+The monitor records the heart's rhythms over a period of time.